rust-lang/reference/src/patterns.md

 ```

 match any value and bind it to that identifier.
 This is the most commonly
-used pattern in variable declarations and function/closure parameters.
+used pattern in variable declarations and parameters for functions and closures.

 To bind non-trivial patterns to a variable, the use of the syntax `variable @
 subpattern` is needed.
 For example: